-Aside from the need for a regular day-night cycle, some reptiles need very specific kinds of light i.e. UV light.
+Aside from the need for a regular day-night cycle, some reptiles need specific kinds of light, i.e. UV light.
 Similar to the requirement for heat, the requirement for UV light is vital for the optimal health of the species who require UV wavelengths.
-Even for those reptiles that do not have a requirement for UV light, the provision of a regular day-night cycle is necessary.
+Even for those reptiles that do not need UV light, the provision of a regular day-night cycle is necessary.
 Without a regular cycle of light and dark, animals will experience stress.
 Additionally, if breeding is a goal, mimicking the changes in the light-dark cycle that would naturally occur as the seasons' change may be necessary to induce reptiles to breed.

 Snakes and Nocturnal Lizards

-Snakes, by virtue of the fact that they have evolved to eat whole prey, are pretty easy to feed and get virtually all their calcium and vitamin D needs through their diet.
+Snakes, because they have evolved to eat whole prey, are pretty easy to feed and get virtually all their calcium and vitamin D needs through their diet.

 Nocturnal species of lizards do not get much exposure to UV light in the wild, so do not have any special requirements for UV light producing bulbs.

 Snakes and nocturnal lizards therefore simply need enough light to provide a day-night cycle appropriate for the species, and a regular incandescent bulb is fine.
-As discussed on the previous page, bulbs used for heating and light are sufficient for these species.
+Bulbs used for heating and light are sufficient for these species.

 Why is UV Light Important?